thinkbigthings/seebie/README.md

-# Argus Project
+# Seebie Project

-This project is a multi-dispensary search and notification app.
+This is a sleep diary app.

 ## Setup